Unified derivation of the limit shape for multiplicative ensembles of random integer partitions with equiweighted parts: Generating functions and cumulants

-Lemma \ref{lm:F0} ensures that the random sequence $\{\nu_\ell\}$ belongs ($\QQ_{z}$-a.s.) to the space $\varPhi_0$ and therefore determines a (random) finite partition $\lambda\in \CP$.
-By the mutual independence of the values $\nu_\ell$, the corresponding $\QQ_z$-probability is given by
+Lemma \ref{lm:F0} ensures that the random sequence $\{\nu_\ell\}$ defined above (see~\eqref{Q}) belongs to the space $\Phi_0$ ($\QQ_{z}$-a.s.)\footnote{\ The abbreviation ``a.s.'' stands for \emph{almost surely}, that is, with probability~$1$.} and therefore determines a \emph{finite} (random) partition $\lambda\in \CP$.
+By the mutual independence of the values $\nu_\ell$\myp, the corresponding $\QQ_z$-probability is given by